 On September 8, 2021, the House Education and Labor Committee issued proposed legislation in connection with the House’s new spending bill.
 Among other pro-union proposals issued in connection with the Protecting the Right to Organize (PRO) Act, the proposed legislation seeks to amend the National Labor Relations Act (NLRA) by banning class and collective action waivers.

-The proposed legislation, which can be found here, says that no employer shall “enter into or attempt to enforce” any express or implied agreement not to “pursue, bring, join, litigate, or support any joint, class, or collective claim” arising from the employment relationship.
+The proposed legislation says that no employer shall “enter into or attempt to enforce” any express or implied agreement not to “pursue, bring, join, litigate, or support any joint, class, or collective claim” arising from the employment relationship.
 This is unwelcome news to employers who rely on class and collective action waivers in their arbitration agreements.

 Supreme Court Precedent